 Accordingly, they could do this by making the best use of the long-term relationships, trusted brand, and wealth of consumer data they have.
 All of these can allow them to act dynamically to offer a more holistic service for customers.

-Rather than having an exhausting array of apps – one that aggregates your accounts, one for budgeting, one for day-to-day services – the onus is on banks to help customers by providing all of these services in an effective and streamlined manner so they don’t have to look elsewhere.
+Rather than having an exhausting array of apps – one for your accounts, one for budgeting, one for day-to-day services – the onus is on banks to help customers.
+To do this, banks must provide all of these services themselves.
+They should be readily available in an effective and streamlined manner so customers don’t look elsewhere.
 After all, somebody with a long-term relationship with a conventional bank would rather stick with them.

 Old banks with a fresh, new app